Best Dog Ball Launchers and Throwers for a Perfect Game of Fetch

 For most pooches, playing fetch is the most fun anyone can have.
 I mean, what’s not to love?
 Balls, fresh air, quality time with their favorite hooman… The only thing that would make playing fetch even better is that you were throwing treats and your pooch never had to give them back, but that’s a whole other game.
 But, while throwing a ball for your dog to retrieve can be fun for you, it’s almost guaranteed that you won’t have the same stamina as your pooch in these matters.

-Dogs could go on playing for hours, but you can’t say the same for your poor shoulder.
-Or joints.
-Or will to throw a ball.
+Dogs can often go on playing for hours, but you may not be able to say the same for your poor shoulder, your joints, or sometimes even their joints.
 And don’t even get me started on playing fetch when you’re not an athletic type, like yours truly.
-I am not ashamed to admit that I throw a ball like a sissy, and I can only thank god that my pooches are too lazy to be bothered with fetch after a few minutes (tug of war is where it’s at for my beasties).
+I’m not ashamed to admit that I throw a ball like a sissy, and I can only thank god that my pooches are too lazy to be bothered with fetch after a few minutes (tug of war is where it’s at for my beasties).

-So, how are you to make sure that everyone is having fun and not dying from arm pain the next day?
+How are you going to make sure that everyone’s having fun and not dying from arm pain the next day?
 Dog ball launchers and throwers.
 These handy gadgets either help you throw a ball without straining yourself or without the need to participate at all.
-Essentially, these bad boys will be a literal lifesaver for anyone who experiences arm or shoulder pain from throwing balls, has mobility issues, or simply doesn’t have enough time but wants their dog to have proper playtime and exercise.
-Because, at the end of the day, it’s great making sure your pet is getting their fill of play and fun, but chasing balls around is not just about that.
+Essentially, these bad boys will be a lifesaver for anyone who experiences arm or shoulder pain from throwing balls, has mobility issues, or simply doesn’t have enough time but wants their dog to have proper playtime and exercise.
+At the end of the day, it’s great to make sure your pet is getting their fill of play and fun, but chasing balls around is not just about that.
 Playing fetch provides much needed physical and mental stimulation to your pet, ensure they are meeting their needs for activity and exercise, and lastly, helps them burn off any extra energy in a productive, non-destructive way.

-Naturally, when it comes to dog ball launchers, you’d want something that will fit your preferences and be suitable for your dog’s needs and size.
-After all, some dogs might be eager to fetch, but he might not have much stamina or vice versa- these are all important things to consider before choosing the best dog ball launchers or throwers for your pooch.
+Naturally, when it comes to dog ball launchers, you’ll want something that will fit your preferences and be suitable for your dog’s needs and size.
+After all, some dogs might be eager to fetch, but he might not have much stamina or vice versa.
+These are all important things to consider before choosing the best dog ball launchers or throwers for your pooch.

 Types of Dog Ball Launchers

 While all dog ball launchers are designed to throw balls for your canine friend’s enjoyment, there are differences in design that could influence your choice.
-Before you buy a dog ball launcher, think about the type of play it will be used for, your pet’s energy levels and size, etc. There are dog ball launchers that are more suited for small breeds than big dogs, those that are meant for indoors-only use and those that could break some stuff if you happen to use them inside the house, and so on.
+Before you buy a dog ball launcher, think about the type of play it will be used for, your pet’s energy levels and size.
+There are dog ball launchers that are more suited for small breeds than big dogs, those that are meant for indoor use only, and those that could break some stuff if you happen to use them inside the house.
 All of these factors (and more) will be important to consider when you choose a dog ball launcher, but let’s start with the design.
 Dog ball launchers come in three different types: